Visit the APhA Experience Zone

 Blood Drive and Bone Marrow Registry

 APhA is partnering with Bloodworks for our 10th Annual Blood Drive and Bone Marrow Registry.
 Bloodworks is a non-profit, volunteer-based blood center serving our community for 75 years.
 Schedule your appointment in advance or visit Registration on Friday, March 22 to sign up.
 Donate in the South Lobby on Saturday, March 23 or Sunday, March 24 from 10:00 am to 4:00 pm.
+Daily drawings will be held for fabulous prizes!
 Remember to bring your ID and hydrate and eat before donating.